MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/overview.md

 ---
 title: What is the Bing Entity Search API?
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use the Bing Entity Search API to extract and search for entities and places from search queries.
-services: cognitive-services
+services: bing-search-services
 author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-entity-search
 ms.topic: overview
-ms.date: 12/18/2019
+ms.date: 07/15/2020
 ms.author: scottwhi
 ---